ultimicro/dotnet-extensions/README.md

 # .NET Extensions

-This is a collection of lightweight .NET libraries to provide some missing features.
+This is a collection of lightweight .NET libraries providing some missing features.
+These libraries has been using on production environment of [Cloudsumé](https://cloudsume.com) so it is production ready.

 ## Ultima.Extensions.Collections